Days & Years

 βββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββββCalculate Day & Year Lengths at Any Year

-To calculate solar year, sidereal year, day length, and precession durations for any year, see the Formulas page which provides the complete Excel formulas.
+To calculate solar year, sidereal year, day length, and precession durations for any year, see the Formulas page which provides the complete formulas.

 Key Takeaways